 Outlined above are the total cash from operating activities number, which can also be seen on the cash flow statement, and the total $5.3 billion Phillips 66 expects to budget for its growth CapEx category.

-If you do not want to go through the trouble of estimating the portion of maintenance and growth from the total CapEx number, the most conservative method you can use is to simply assume that all of the total CapEx (PP&E) amount is maintenance.
+If you do not want to go through the trouble of estimating the portion of maintenance and growth from the total CapEx number, the most conservative method you can use is to simply assume that all of the total CapEx (aka PP&E) amount is maintenance.

-If you solve for owners earnings in this manner, you will actually come up with a number called free cash flow (FCF):
+If you solve for owners earnings in this manner, what results is a number called free cash flow (FCF):

 Free cash flow (FCF) = Cash from operations - Total capital expenditures (CapEx)